Jonroi/icp/MIGRATION.md

 # Migration from Vite to Next.js

-This project has been successfully migrated from Vite to Next.js to better integrate with the Vercel AI SDK.
+This project has been successfully migrated from Vite to Next.js.

 ## Key Changes Made